muKaustav/in-COVID-Backend/README.md

 This repository contains the **Backend** for in-COVID app.
 #
 **UPDATE:**
 We kept the application up and running for roughly 3 months and have pulled the plug on the server and the app.
-Ultimately, we decided that the backbone and the infrastructure that we created could be improved upon or used for other causes.
+Ultimately, we decided that the backbone and the infrastructure that we created could be improved upon or used for other causes if we made our repositories public.